tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

   creates a proxy cert where the properties differ from the leaf certificate.
   Delegated credentials have very restricted semantics which should not conflict with X.509 semantics.
-* Proxy certificates rely on the cert path building process to establish a binding between the proxy certificate and the server certificate.
+* Proxy certificates rely on the certificate path building process to establish a binding between the proxy certificate and the server certificate.
 Since the cert path building process is not cryptographically protected, it is possible that a proxy certificate could be bound to another certificate with the same public key, with different X.509